spack/spack/lib/spack/docs/getting_started.rst

 Many installed compilers will work regardless of the environment they are called with.
-However, some installed compilers require ``$LD_LIBRARY_PATH`` or other environment variables to be set in order to run; this is typcial for Intel and other proprietary compilers
+However, some installed compilers require ``$LD_LIBRARY_PATH`` or other environment variables to be set in order to run; this is typical for Intel and other proprietary compilers.

 In such a case, you should tell Spack which module(s) to load in order to run the chosen compiler (If the compiler does not come with a